dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-Lets make this a link as shown below:
+Let's make this a link as shown below:

 {% highlight html %}
 {% raw %}